tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

         }
     All this does is start a local Ganache client, migrate the current contracts, then run units/acceptance tests on that deployed code. `--kill-others --success first` just tells [Concurrently](https://www.npmjs.com/package/concurrently#usage) to stop running the Ganache client after the tests have finished.

-3. We can update `truffle-config.js` to use eth-gas-reporter in its mocha configuration
+3. We can update `truffle-config.js` to use eth-gas-reporter in its [Mocha](https://mochajs.org/) configuration

         ...